Bamidele Dancers & Drummers

 Note: pricing may vary for weekend/out-of-school time

-Bamidele Dancers & Drummers offers several hands-on workshops that allow students and teachers to integrate West African, Brazilian and Caribbean culture into their classroom.
+In addition to African dance performances, the Bamidele Dancers & Drummers offer several hands-on workshops that allow students and teachers to integrate West African, Brazilian and Caribbean culture into their classroom.
 Options include drumming, dancing, and mask making.

 Workshop Length: 45-60 minutes